zzhou007/161lab/README.md

 Zihang Zhou

 ###Group
-Mark Asfour
+Mark Asfour //
 Kenneth Chan

 ###Remarks
-We used a temporary signal to store the value of store the result of additions and subtraction.
+We used a temporary signal to store the result of the operations.
-The temporary signal was one bit longer to calculate overflow and carryout.
+The temporary signal was one bit longer than A, B to calculate overflow and/or carryout.
-The reason why we used temporary signal was because you can't read from result because it is an out port.
+The reason why we used a temporary signal is because you cannot read from result since it is an output port.
 Division by 2 is unsigned.

 ###Bugs
-We tested and nothing was wrong
+We tested and nothing was wrong ;^)